ofek/pyapp/docs/config/installation.md

 ### Source

 You may explicitly set the `PYAPP_UV_SOURCE` option in order to download your own UV release archive.
+This takes precedence over any defined [version](#uv-version).

 The value must end with the archive's real file extension, which is used to determine the extraction method.